keithgroup/mbGDML/docs/source/mbe.rst

         Whether a fragment "breaks" covalent bonds.
         Non-covalent fragments occur when the entire molecule is its own fragment.
         Separating a molecule into individual fragments is possible, but there are additional complexities.
-        We do not consider covalent fragments here.
+        Therefore, we do not consider covalent fragments here.

     **Intersecting fragments**
         Nothing precludes defining fragments with more than one molecule.
-        This changes the many-body formulation and Equation :eq:`mbe_sum` is not applicable.
+        This changes the many-body formulation, and Equation :eq:`mbe_sum` is not applicable.
-        Principle of inclusion and exclusion (PIE) generally is used with intersecting fragments.
+        The principle of inclusion and exclusion (PIE) generally is used with intersecting fragments.
-        We do not support this, yet.
+        We do not support this yet.
         Only non-intersecting fragments are considered here.

-Non-covalent, non-intersecting fragments are the default in almost all of our cases here.
+Non-covalent, non-intersecting fragments are the default in almost all of our cases.

 The choice is yours, but the driving aspect of selecting a fragmentation scheme is often the number and size of :math:`n`-body combinations.
-If we consider a water trimer, there are substantially more 2- and 3-body structures if we fragment with respect to atoms instead of molecules.
+For example, if we consider a water trimer, there are substantially more 2- and 3-body structures if we fragment with respect to atoms instead of molecules.
 Not to mention that whole molecular fragments are typically more accurate.
-Computational cost of fragments also becomes an issue if they are particularly large.
+The computational cost of fragments also becomes an issue if they are particularly large.

 See :ref:`no free lunch <no free lunch>` for more discussion.